madisonkneller/stackathon/README.md

 This site was created using HTML, Sass, Lax.js & AOS.js.

-# Instructions to Download & View Project
+## Instructions to Download & View Project On Your Local Machine

 1. Fork this repository to your personal Github account and clone it to your local machine.

 2. Run 'npm install' to download project dependencies.

-3. Download or use the "Go Live" VS Code extension to view the project in your browser.
+3. Download and/or use the "Go Live" VS Code extension to view the project in your browser.

 # Thank you for your time & consideration.